tharun1503/portfolio/README.md

-Clone or download the repository to your local machine.
+Clone or download the repository to your local machine. 📥

-Ensure an internet connection to load external resources (Font Awesome via CDN).
+Ensure an internet connection for external resources (Font Awesome CDN). 🌍

-Open index.html in a web browser to view the portfolio.
+Open index.html in a web browser to explore the portfolio. 🖥️

 Usage